bratpeki/sample-packs/README.md

 packed with Serum presets, as well as drum, melody and vocal sample packs.

-[Exclusivemusicplus' sample pack collection](https://exclusivemusicplus.com/posts/e1fa9faf8fd03077/the-best-high-quality-sample-packs) features plenty of sample packs, plenty of which are labeled with "100% Royalty Free"!
+[Exclusivemusicplus' sample pack collection](https://exclusivemusicplus.com/posts/e1fa9faf8fd03077/the-best-high-quality-sample-packs) features a lot of sample packs, plenty of which are labeled with "100% Royalty Free"!

 # Drums

-## Acoustic

-- [Black Lotus Audio - STUDIO (DL Link)](https://blafreedirect.s3.us-east-2.amazonaws.com/studioacousticdrums.zip); drum hits and loops

 ## Breakbeats